 When this bourse took place for the first time on March 28th and 29th of 1987 – in Hotel Maastricht back then under the (too long) name “European Continental Spring Paper Money Bourse” there were just 27 names of dealers in the program.
 On 35 small tables only: Mike O’Grady – Educational Coin Company/David Laties – Victor Schmidt – James of Norwich – Daniel Denis – Gary Snover – Mel Steinberg – Clyde Reedy – Christan Meiners – Van den Berg – Lucien Huyge – Reichenberger – Stan Furman – Spink London – Intercol London – Theo Peters – Rosenberg – Marco Valenti – Jaime Casanovas – Van der Dussen – Robert Kotyla – Ian Marshall – Speijer and also the then organizers Jan Fleer, Marthis Verkooijen and myself.
 Several dealers on this listing have passed away over the years, others stopped coming by now… no longer in business, old age or health or other reasons… Don’t forget, this was 1987!!
 As you see: some of the names of the first listing of participants still can be found on this year’s list of participants again.

 This bourse started as an initiative of 4 Dutch members of I.B.N.S.
 3 of them having visited the London Congress of I.B.N.S. for many years already.
 I was one of them.
-We all believed that there was a need for a similar event on the European continent since getting to London in the years before the Channel tunnel was not easy.
+We all believed that there was a need for a similar event on the European continent since getting to London in October in the years before the Channel tunnel was in operation was not easy.
 We also believed that is was feasible too.
 These 4 people also founded the Dutch Chapter of I.B.N.S.
 So this event started as an I.B.N.S. bourse.
 Soon this already small group of active and working people for this event got smaller.

 Eventually there was a moment where I had to decide to give up the organization (which I enjoyed and loved doing) or continue on my own.
 I decided to do the latter.
 Lacking others to assist in this.
 I ended up doing all the preparation on my own.
 But also to find fellow collectors from all the world that attend that work as volunteers during set-up day and some during the bourse week-end.
 Some come a day earlier just to help set up… Many thanks to all of you, specially Mike Turner who over the past years came over for an entire week to help me with the last preparations, and the entire week-end.
 Twice a year!
 In the first years as an extra “job” in my off-work-time, next to my full-time job at the Rabobank as cashier in the Head Office, specialized in Exotic currencies and Forgeries.
 Not making!
 Detecting!
 Only since 1993/94 it is my official company “APnC Int.” and later “Eijsermans-Events” that is responsible for the organization.
 On the week-end itself still with lots of help from friends and relatives as well as volunteers.